Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Vortex Viper PST Gen II Scopes

 This is an excellent scope for tactical shooting.
-You can use it for close-quarters shots AND long-distance precision situations.
+I can use it for close-quarters shots AND long-distance precision situations.

 They also have an illuminated reticle for low-light shooting.